mia-platform/documentation/docs/runtime_suite/function-service/configuration.md

 ---
 id: configuration
 title: Function Service
-sidebar_label: Function Service
+sidebar_label: Configuration
 ---
-## Intro

 The function service lets you map code to endpoints without provisioning a fully-fledged dedicated microservice.

 You can create several function services within the same  _DevOps Console project_.